 All pain is an individual human experience that is entirely subjective and can only be truly appreciated by the person experiencing the pain.

-Acute Pain: When pain is brief or short term (acute pain), it acts as a warning for the body to seek help.
-Acute pain occurs most commonly following injury or surgery and most patients can be helped with appropriate treatment.
+Acute pain is pain that lasts for a short time and occurs following surgery or trauma or other condition.
+It acts as a warning to the body to seek help.
 Effective timely treatment is essential to prevent transition to chronic pain.[i]

 Some forms of chronic pain, for example pain associated with severe osteoarthritis, may be treated with therapy which may include medication or surgery; however other types of chronic pain, such as neuropathic pain or migraine, may be far more difficult to diagnose and treat.